HenriqueNPinho/FEUP-FSI/LOGBOOK5.md

 ### Desafio 2

-- Once again we start by analising the provided main.c
+- Once again we start by analyzing the provided main.c .
-- The difference from the first challeng is that now we have the BUFFER, val and meme_file.
+- The difference from the first challenge is that now we have the BUFFER, val and meme_file.
 A new condition is that val should be 0xFEFC2122.

 ![ctf5_7](https://cdn.discordapp.com/attachments/913904956468252695/913908490387464202/ctf5_7.png)